sultanhq/maker_cube/README.md

 ## rc.local file

-To get the Django webserver to run on start up along with the led matrix output, amend the following lines to ~/etc/rc.local (note the ***'&'***'s are important otherwise the Pi will lock up on boot) and make sure that is all before the `exit 0`
+To get the NodeJs webserver to run on start up along with the led matrix output, amend the following lines to ~/etc/rc.local (note the ***'&'***'s are important otherwise the Pi will lock up on boot) and make sure that is all before the `exit 0`

 ```
 (sleep 5; cd /home/pi/maker_cube/; su pi -c 'node /home/pi/maker_cube/server.js < /dev/null &')&